 Vanessa Van Holland

-Before entering the restoration industry, Vanessa built a strong foundation in finance and real estate, earning a Bachelor’s degree in Economics and Finance from California State University, Fullerton.
-She spent over a decade in asset management and real estate brokerage, cultivating expertise in client relations, strategic planning, and business operations.
-Transitioning to emergency restoration, Vanessa spent six years with ServPro honing her skills in sales, marketing, and customer service, which prepared her to successfully launch and grow her own franchise.
+Vanessa brings a strong background in finance and real estate, holding a Bachelor’s degree in Economics from California State University, Fullerton.
+She spent over a decade in asset management and real estate brokerage, developing expertise in client relations, strategic growth, and operations.
+Prior to launching her franchise, she spent six years with Servpro, where she refined her skills in sales, marketing, and customer experience.

-Vanessa is deeply committed to community engagement and professional collaboration.
-She actively participates in local Chambers of Commerce, women’s networking groups, and business events, building relationships and positioning her franchise as a trusted resource during emergencies.
-Her work has been featured in outlets such as New York Weekly, Voyage LA, and Authority Magazine, highlighting her as one of the “10 Entrepreneurs to Watch in 2026.”
-Through her leadership, Vanessa continues to set a standard for service, professionalism, and community impact in the emergency restoration industry.
+Vanessa has been featured in New York Weekly, Voyage LA, and Authority Magazine, where she was recognized as one of the “10 Entrepreneurs to Watch in 2026.”
+Through her leadership, she continues to raise the standard for service, professionalism, and compassion within the restoration industry.

 • IICRC-Certified Firm